Latest updates from state and local leaders

 - Seek testing.
 If you have even mild symptoms or have had close contact with a person who has COVID-19, get tested.

-- Isolate immediately.
-If you have symptoms, you need to isolate.
-Do not leave the house under any circumstances and isolate to a room in the home away from others.
+- Quarantine immediately.
+If you have symptoms, you need to quarantine.
+Do not leave the house under any circumstances and stay in a room in the home away from others.
 Having a separate bathroom is ideal.
 Wait for test results.

-- Quarantine.
+- Close Contacts.
 If you are a close contact, or have been exposed, but have no symptoms, do not leave the house under any circumstances until test results have been received.
+This is called quarantine.
+If you receive a negative test and are vaccinated, you may return to work.
+If you receive a negative test and are NOT vaccinated, some workplaces allow return to work on day 7 if you have tested on day 5 and it is negative.

 - If you never developed symptoms and had a + test, stay home until 10 days have passed from the test date.
 No need to repeat test for a – result.